troopjs/todomvc.troopjs.com/README.md

 	Configure application path 'aliases'.

 	> __paths__: path mappings for module names not found directly under baseUrl.
-The path settings are assumed to be relative to baseUrl, unless the path setting starts with a "/" or has a URL protocol in it ("like http:").
+The path settings are assumed to be relative to baseUrl, unless the paths setting starts with a "/" or has a URL protocol in it ("like http:").
 In those cases, the path is determined relative to baseUrl.
 Using the above sample config, "some/module"'s script tag will be src="/another/path/some/v1.0/module.js".
 The path that is used for a module name should not include the .js extension, since the path mapping could be for a directory.
 The path mapping code will automatically add the .js extension when mapping the module name to a path.

 *	```javascript
 	"deps": [ "troopjs-bundle" ]